tensorwerk/stockroom/docs/quick-start.md

 ### Make DataLoader

-The dataset returned from `make_torch_dataset` is a subclass of `torch.utils.data.Dataset` and hence is understood by torch `DataLoader`.
-You could create the dataloader as you create with any dataset.
+The dataset returned from `make_torch_dataset` is a subclass of `torch.utils.data.Dataset` and hence is understood by PyTorch's `DataLoader`.
+You can create the `DataLoader` as you would create it with any dataset.
 Huge batch size, custom collate function, multiple threads - doesn't matter.
 Use it as you wish.
-Remember, you have made a read only `stock` object, you'd never corrupt your data with that.
+Remember, you have made a read only `stock` object, so you'll never corrupt your data with that.

 ```python hl_lines="8"